 According to Erikson, children in middle childhood are very busy or industrious.
-They are constantly doing, planning, playing, getting together with friends, achieving.
+They are constantly doing, planning, playing, getting together with friends, and achieving.
 This is a very active time and a time when they are gaining a sense of how they measure up when compared with friends.
-Erikson believed that if these industrious children can be successful in their endeavors, they will get a sense of confidence for future challenges.
+Erikson believed that if these industrious children view themselves as successful in their endeavors, they will get a sense of competence for future challenges.
 If instead, a child feels that they are not measuring up to their peers, feelings of inferiority and self-doubt will develop.
 These feelings of inferiority can, according to Erikson, lead to an inferiority complex that lasts into adulthood.

 The Society of Children